Ihsan Abdel Quddous: Literary and journalism career

 In 1944, he started writing film scripts, short stories, and novels.
 He later left his law career to focus on his literary career.
 A few years later, he became a distinguished journalist in the Al Akhbar newspaper, where he worked for eight years.
 He then worked in the Al-Ahram newspaper and became its editor-in-chief.
 He often criticized important personalities, which got him imprisoned three times throughout his journalism career.

 Ihsan regarded women as symbols of sacrifice in the Egyptian society which was why women were the central theme of his literary works.
 His works influentially contributed to bring change in the conventional concepts in Egypt.
 Contrary to his literary works, he was a very conservative person.
 He was known to have a resisting personality and had been a strict husband and father in his house.
 He wrote more than 60 novels and collections of short stories.
-Of his novels, five were dramatized, nine were used as radio series scripts, ten had television miniseries adaptations, and 49 had film adaptations, such as Sleepless (1957), I Am Free (1959), There is a Man in our House (1961), My Wife's Dignity (1967), Empire M (1972), and I'm Not Lying But I'm Beautifying (1981).
+Of his novels, five were dramatized, nine were used as radio series scripts, ten had television miniseries adaptations, and 49 had film adaptations, such as Sleepless (1957), I Am Free (1959), There is a Man in our House (1961), My Wife's Dignity (1967), Empire M (1972), Where Is My Mind?
+(1974)and I'm Not Lying But I'm Beautifying (1981).
 His works have been translated to several foreign languages including the English, French, German, Ukrainian, and Chinese languages.
 Ihsan also co-founded the Egyptian Story Club.

 He drew inspiration for his epistolary Arabic novel, La anam (translated into English as I Do Not Sleep) from editing letters sent by advice-seeking readers to the journal Ruz al-Yusuf.